mindfactory-dev/Svgicons/docs/use.md

 Use the icon helper in views, elements, or layouts.
 For more information about using cakePHP helpers, see the documentation in [the cookbook](https://book.cakephp.org/5/en/views/helpers.html)

+Use the get method on the icon helper to retrieve your icon

+## Params

+- icon
+- css
+- options

+`icon`
+The name of the icon to get

+`css`
+Add CSS, such as size or color properties, to the SVG tag.

+`options`
+Array of settings to add.

 To use the icon helper with the default library or icon set.

 ```php